cwangsanata/SamBot/README.md

 - I got my rock moves
 - And I don't need you

-# Thanks for visiting this desolate hellscape.
+# Thanks for visiting this desolate landscape.